samirak93/iCXMedia_DS/readme.md

 `Pre-Process.ipynb` does a lot of exploratory analysis and tries out different approaches.

-`main.py` is more polished and production level code for the task.
+`main.py` is the production level code for the task.

 ----